Page last updated Mar 29, 2012 @ 01:14am

 1. Examples for parallel runs: 120/240V single phase system with single black-red-white conductors (installed in single conduit) select "single set of conductors", 120/208V 3phase system with 2 conductors per phase and neutral (installed in 2 parallel conduits) select "2 conductors per phase in parallel".

 2. Voltage drop for ac systems should total no more than 5% under full load conditions.
-Drop may be significantly larger during surge or motor starting conditions -- sometimes in the 15% to 25% range if other devices on the system can withstand this momentary dip.
+Drop may be significantly larger during surge or motor starting conditions -- sometimes in the 15% to 25% range.
+Other devices on the system will need withstand this momentary dip if mis-operation is to be avoided.

 3. For most ac systems using cables of adequate ampacity, voltage drop is not a concern unless cable lengths are well over a hundred feet.